Karl Heinz Beckurts Prize

-The following members of the Technical University of Munich (TUM) have been awarded the Beckurts Prize:
+The following members of the TUM have been awarded the Beckurts Prize:

-Full Professor of Biological Chemistry (TUM School of Life Sciences Weihenstephan)
+Full Professor of Biological Chemistry (TUM School of Life Sciences)

 Prof. Dr. Arne Skerra received the Karl Heinz Beckurts Prize in 2005 “for his work in the field of molecular biotechnology”.